gokr/spry/README.md

     brew install nim
     ```

 3. Clone this repo.
 Then run `nimble install` in it.
 That should hopefully end up with `spry` and `ispry` built and in your path.
-You can also just run `nimble install spry` but then you have no access to samples etc in this git repository.
+You can also just run `nimble install spry` but then you have no access to examples etc in this git repository.

 4. Try with say `spry --version` or `spry -e "echo (3 + 4)"`.
 And you can also try the REPL with `ispry`.

-So now that you have installed Spry, you can proceed to play with the samples in the `samples` directory, see README in there for details.
+So now that you have installed Spry, you can proceed to play with the examples in the `examples` directory, see README in there for details.

 ### Windows
 You can "cheat" and try out Spry using a [zip with binaries]().